When AI Writes the Code, Who Preserves the Meaning?

 Functional programming turns this inside out.

 The imperative parts are pushed to the edge of the system: receiving input, calling external systems, storing data and sending output.
-The core is described in terms of immutable values and transformations between them.

 There is a state.